lsst-dm/dmtn-026/index.rst

     /* Other methods unnecessary for this wrap hidden */ }

-We see that ``Function`` also has multiple inheritances but for now we ignore them (as it does not appear that we necessarily need them exposed to python) when we declare it:
+We see that ``Function`` also has multiple inheritances but for now we ignore them (as it does not appear that we necessarily need them exposed to Python) when we declare it:

 .. code-block:: c++